Accident and Injury Frequently Asked Questions

 Can people under the age of 18 work on New York City construction sites?

 New York has strict rules concerning what workers under the age of 18 may do on construction sites.
 For instance, minors are prohibited from working or assisting in operations that involve roofing, demolition, excavating, sawing, shearing, and power-driven woodworking and metalworking.
 They also cannot clean, oil, or adjust belts on construction machinery, be exposed to dust from the manufacture of brick or tile, or perform painting and cleaning on an elevated surface.
-However, there may be some exceptions to these rules for certain kinds of underage employees.
+However, there may be some exceptions to these rules for certain kinds of underage employees in order to help prevent construction accidents.

 Exceptions to NY Construction Site Laws Regarding Minors